Checkmarx/JS-SCP/src/database-security/connections.md

 * Guest
 * Admin

-That way if a connection is being made for a read-only user, they could never mess up with your database information because the user actually can only read the data.
+Therefore, if a connection is being made for a read-only user, they could never mess up with your database information because the user actually can only read the data.